helium/blockchain-http/README.md

 * Clone this repository
-* Create `.env` file by copying `.env.template` and editing it to reflect your postgres and other keys and credentials
+* Create `.env` file by copying `.env.template` and editing it to reflect your postgres read-only and read-write access URLs

-  **Note:** In order for resets to work the postgres user specified in the `.env` file needs to exist and have `CREATEDB` permissions.

 * Run `make release` in the top level folder